guettli/programming-guidelines/README.md

 issue.
 Use rpm/dpkg or configuration management to handle "my script foo.sh needs bash".

-I know that there are some edge cases where the bash is not available (for example, a container image based on Alpine Linux), but in most cases, the time to get things done is far more important.
+I know that there are some edge cases where the bash is not available, but in most cases, the time to get things done is far more important.
 Execution performance is not that important.
 First: get it done including automated tests.